 I stand detached and mustn't grieve

-his leaving or lie to the tru
+his leaving or lie to the truth.

 I have no time for a fresh start,

-prepare for years
+prepare for years missing that heart

 that once beat softly, safe